1ofstate/1ofstate/core/PROTOCOL_SPEC.md

 Objective: Minimization of Planetary Entropy (Chaos).
 Language: Mathematics / Bio-Data / Energy.

-LAYER 1: INPUT — "Truth in the Source"
+LAYER 1: Ingress  — "Truth in the Source"
 Problem 0.73: People lie.
 The data is distorted by emotion, marketing, and propaganda.
 The system is noisy.
 Solution 1.0: Proof-of-Biology.
 Protocol: